alibaba/AliOS-Things/middleware/uagent/uota/README.md

 └── uota.mk

 Introduction
 An over-the-air update is the wireless delivery of new software or data to smart devices, especially IoT devices.
 Wireless carriers and OEMs typically use over-the-air (OTA) updates to deploy the new operating systems and the software app to these devices.

 Features
 1. Differential incremental upgrade;
-2. Dual banker upgrade to support rollback to old version: AB partition
+2. Dual banker:AB partition upgrade to support rollback to old version;
-3. Secure download channel
+3. Secure download channel;
 4. Firmware digital signature verification.

 Dependencies
 Linkkit MQTT channel
 Linkkit CoAP channel

 API
 User service APIs:
 typedef struct {
     unsigned char  inited;  /*If is inted*/
     char  pk[20+1];/*Product Key*/